-- 2. Edit forwarding.properties in /opt/arcsight/manager/config/ with the following information: - Name of the filter that you want to use to select the events to be forwarded. - Comma separated list of socket addresses of the worker nodes of the Transformation Hub cluster.
-Each socket address should be in the form host:port.
+- 2. Edit forwarding.properties in /opt/arcsight/manager/config/ with the following information: - Comma separated list of socket addresses of the worker nodes of the Transformation Hub cluster.
+Each socket address should be in the form host:port. - Filter and topic pairs that you want to use to select the events to be forwarded.
+You can specify the filters by filter IDs or names.